Ultraspank: Self-titled (1997–1999)

-Progress (2000-2001)
+Progress (2000–2001)

 After the heavy touring in support of their first album, the band returned to the studio for their followup Progress.
 Sonically, vocalist described the goal of the album was that he "wanted to go further out on the melodic tip.
 As a band, our groove is one of the things we pride ourselves on the most, but there's a lot more melody on this record.
 It's not happy melody, but it's still emotional music."

 The name of the album represented a number of things for the band.
 Jerry Oliviera expanded on this in an interview, saying it's "...a statement on where we're heading together as a society.
 The cover is a real photo, from a genetic engineering project, of a mouse with a human ear growing out of its back.
 It's supposed to be like, 'we're growing ears out of animals' backs.
 Yeah, that's progress.'".
 The album name also represented the album's matured sound in comparison to the first, in its using of acoustic guitar, and using programming more to their advantage.

 Murray claims that the recording sessions were so intense, that there were many times where he or Godfrey would need to leave for a break, and that the album can still be hard for them to listen to on an emotional level.

 Progress was released on May 30, 2000, but didn't sell very well, yet again due to a lack of promotion.
 As a result, the band was dropped by their record label, leading to a breakup.

-Post-breakup (2002-present)
+Post-breakup (2002–present)

 After the break up, Murray took some time away from music, while Godfrey joined downthesun and Motograter for a short period.
 After leaving those bands, he went on to form Lo-Pro with former vocalist Murray in 2002.
 The band has released two albums, a self-titled release in 2003 and The Beautiful Sounds of Revenge in 2010, and the band is still presently together.

 In 2008, rumors arose about the band reuniting.
-However, things had been taken out of context, as what was being referenced to was the fact that guitarist Oliviera was joining Lo-Pro as a replacement bassist, making it so now Lo-Pro had three Ultraspank members in the band.
-The "reuniting" was the fact that Murray, Godrey, and Oliviera all played on Lo-Pro's 2010 release The Beautiful Sounds of Revenge as they had in both Ultraspank releases.
+However, things had been taken out of context, as what was being referenced to was that guitarist Oliviera was joining Lo-Pro as a replacement bassist, making it so now Lo-Pro had three Ultraspank members in the band.
+The "reuniting" was that Murray, Godrey, and Oliviera all played on Lo-Pro's 2010 release The Beautiful Sounds of Revenge as they had in both Ultraspank releases.